New report shows that 76% of mass payments recipients want to choose their method of payment — and many are willing to pay for it (as much as...

 Non-traditional, forward-facing payment processing options

 With the chains of the traditional banking institutions cast off—at least for handling the money movement—the stage is now set for increased simplicity and freedom in how payments are made.
 You’ve had the traditional flow: the payer has their account debited for the payment and then relies on the intermediary institutions to communicate and settle the transaction, and then the final transfer is completed, incurring processing fees.
-Now you have a new option, using a payments platform that incorporates a digital wallet architecture to make wallet-to-wallet (W2W) payments that are simple and don’t require any intervention from anyone other than the payer and the recipient: payer places money into wallet and moves that money to the recipient’s wallet.
-Just like that, the money is accessible for the recipient to do with as they please.
+Now you have a new option, using a payments platform that incorporates a digital wallet architecture to make wallet-to-wallet (W2W) payments that are simple and don’t require any intervention from anyone other than the payer and the recipient: payer places money into the wallet and moves that money to the recipient’s wallet.
+Just like that, the money is accessible for the recipient to do as they please.
 Fee-less.

 Using a digital payments platform based on these types of forward-looking W2W processes can be a real cost saver.
 By eliminating the lion’s share of the behind-the-scenes processing fees and allowing the freedom to create numerous different wallets for various applications, such as currency exchange or industry segments, suddenly you have the best of many worlds.
 You get a more cost-effective payments process, coupled with the flexibility that the traditional infrastructures and processes just don’t offer.